wizd/mcp-proxy/README.md

 - **Clients Configuration**:
   - `type`: The type of the client (`stdio` or `sse`).
-  - `config`: The specific configuration for the client type.
+  - `config`: The specific configuration for the client type, This part is consistent with the configuration of other MCP clients.
   - `panicIfInvalid`: If true, the server will panic if the client is invalid.
   - `logEnabled`: If true, the server will log the client's requests.
   - `authTokens`: A list of authentication tokens for the client. `Authorization` header will be checked against this list.